 Notice Income Imputation Introduced With 2004 Data on CE home page.

-The income tax data collected in the Consumer Expenditure Survey are subject to non-response errors.
+Prior to the 2013 tables, the published income tax data were collected in the Consumer Expenditure Survey from

-When computing estimates for income taxes shown in the standard tables, these missing values are
+When the CE computed the income taxes shown in the standard tables through 2012, these missing values had been

-treated as zeroes which, subsequently, lower the sample means for income taxes.
+treated as zeroes which, subsequently, lowered the sample means for income taxes.
 An alternative source of data on

 Why doesnt the Bureau of Labor Statistics publish more detailed expenditures?